osboot/make-initrd/Documentation/UeventDetails.md

 `publish_event`, `release_event` publishes an event.
 After that call, the event becomes available for processing.

+`make_timer_event` creates a new delayed event.
+It creates the corresponding regular queue and timer queue directories if needed.

+`release_event_at` publishes a delayed event for an absolute `CLOCK_BOOTTIME` timestamp in seconds.

+`release_event_after` publishes a delayed event for a relative delay in seconds.

 `done_event` marks eventfile as processed.
 Processed events are prefixed with `done.` or deleted.